elazabmohamed/ar-en-calculator/README.md

 # Caculator

-A simple calculator that is switchable between Arabic and English.
+A simple calculator that is switchable between Arabic and English made using react js.

 - Used i18next for localization.
 - Used useSound to add a click sound to language switch button.